brianlian38/brianlian.com/README.md

 # brianlian38.github.io
 Personal Portfolio Website

-Basic Outline of the website, plenty of information and javascript to be added.
+Basic Barebones Outline of the website, plenty of information and javascript to be added.

 /*To be implemented: